How to Plan the Perfect One Day in Rocky Mountain National Park Itinerary

 If you’re unable to get a timed reservation ticket to the Bear Lake Corridor, you can also access waterfall and lake hikes in the Wild Basin area of the park along the Peak to Peak Scenic Byway and visit Lily Lake just outside of Estes Park.

-Rocky Mountain National Park Timed Entry Reservations and Passes
+Rocky Mountain National Park Passes

 Rocky Mountain National Park is open 24 hours a day all year, but some roads, trails and services are only available during the summer tourist season.

-The entrance fee is either $30 per vehicle for one day in Rocky Mountain National Park, $70 for an annual pass to the park, or $80 for an annual America the Beautiful pass to over 2,000 federal recreation sites (this is what I use).
-You can purchase these at entry stations or buy the annual parks pass ahead of time online.
+I prefer to purchase the $80 annual America the Beautiful pass for access to over 2,000 federal recreation sites.
+You can purchase these at entry stations or buy the annual parks pass online in advance.

 For the timed entry reservation, you can select either park access WITH Bear Lake Road, or park access WITHOUT Bear Lake Road.
 To see everything on this itinerary for Rocky Mountain National Park, you will need the reservation with access to Bear Lake Road, which sells out the fastest.

 Reservation tickets operate in two-hour entry windows, with times from 5 a.m. to 6 p.m. for the Bear Lake Corridor and 9 a.m. to 2 p.m. for the rest of the park.
 Outside of those windows, you can enter without a reservation.
 You must enter the park during your two hour reservation window, but once your reservation has been scanned, you can exit and reenter throughout the day.
-You need a reservation for each day you plan to enter the park, and in outlying areas (like Lily Lake and Wild Basin), you are supposed to print and display your reservation on your dash.

 May and June reservations open on May 1, and the following months open on the first of the month for the next month (June 1 for July, July 1 for August, etc.).
-A few permits are held back and released at 5 p.m. the day before the reservation for last-minute planners, but they go quickly.
-Each reservation requires a nonrefundable $2 processing fee.
-You’ll have to make an account on recreation.gov to purchase the reservation, so I recommend doing that ahead of time so that you’re ready to go when the slots open up.
+A few permits are held back and released at 7 p.m.
+MDT the day before the reservation for last-minute planners, but they go quickly.

 Click to learn more and reserve your time slot